Building for a Clean Energy Future

 Executive Director, Environment Texas Research & Policy Center

-As the director of Environment Texas, Luke is a leading voice in the state for clean air, clean water, clean energy and open space.
-Luke has led successful campaigns to win permanent protection for the Christmas Mountains of Big Bend; to compel Exxon, Shell and Chevron Phillips to cut air pollution at three Texas refineries and chemical plants; and to boost funding for water conservation and state parks.
+As the executive director of Environment Texas, Luke is a leading voice in the state for clean air and water, parks and wildlife, and a livable climate.
+Luke recently led the successful campaign to get the Texas Legislature and voters to invest $1 billion to buy land for new state parks.
+He also helped win permanent protection for the Christmas Mountains of Big Bend; helped compel Exxon, Shell and Chevron Phillips to cut air pollution at four Texas refineries and chemical plants; and got the Austin and Houston school districts to install filters on water fountains to protect children from lead in drinking water.
 The San Antonio Current has called Luke "long one of the most energetic and dedicated defenders of environmental issues in the state."
-He has been named one of the "Top Lobbyists for Causes" by Capitol Inside, received the President's Award from the Texas Recreation and Parks Society for his work to protect Texas parks, and was chosen for the inaugural class of "Next Generation Fellows" by the Robert S. Strauss Center for International Security and Law at UT Austin.
-Luke, his wife, son and daughter are working to visit every state park in Texas.
+He has been named one of the "Top Lobbyists for Causes" by Capitol Inside and received the President's Award from the Texas Recreation and Parks Society for his work to protect Texas parks.
+He is a board member of the Clean Air Force of Central Texas and an advisory board member of the Texas Tech University Masters of Public Administration program.
+Luke, his wife, son and daughters are working to visit every state park in Texas.